ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w5d1 - a - (REVIEW) React - Hooks and Lifecycle.md

 ## Practice: Axios Post request

-Initial Setup:
+Initial code (it already has axios installed): https://stackblitz.com/edit/js-8lg6qc?file=index.js

-  - Start from this project (it already has axios installed): https://stackblitz.com/edit/js-8lg6qc?file=index.js
+Iteration 0:
-  - Go to settings and choose "Page reload" + "Save"
+  - Go to settings and choose "Page reload" + "Save" (so that we don't send a requeste everytime we change the code)

 Iteration 1: create a character with your name
 - Using axios, create a new character in our API.